 Throughout his career he has worked on projects for a variety of industries including solid waste management, alternative energy, power generation, meat processing, and agricultural production.
 He has served in a variety of technical and management roles including project engineer, project manager, client manager, team leader, and office manager.
 He is adept at listening to client’s needs, understanding the underlying business and personal drivers, and developing solutions to their most challenging environmental problems.

-Mr. Hammers has over five years of experience as an engineer in the environmental field.
+Mark Hammers is an experienced engineer in the environmental field.
 His areas of expertise include regulatory compliance, sustainable practices, and chemical management.
 He has an in-depth knowledge of Wisconsin, Minnesota, and federal regulatory programs, including the Clean Air Act, Clean Water Act, Oil Spills Prevention and Preparedness Regulations, and the Emergency Planning and Community Right-to-know Act (EPCRA).

-• Mr. Hammers has over five years of experience as an engineer in the environmental field.
+Mark Hammers is an experienced engineer in the environmental field.
 His areas of expertise include regulatory compliance, sustainable practices, and chemical management.
 He has an in-depth knowledge of Wisconsin, Minnesota, and federal regulatory programs, including the Clean Air Act, Clean Water Act, Oil Spills Prevention and Preparedness Regulations, and the Emergency Planning and Community Right-to-know Act (EPCRA).

-Ms. Han is a Project Professional with over 5 years of experience on solid waste projects and field work at landfills.
+Jessie Han is a Project Professional experienced in solid waste projects and field work at landfills.
 She has participated in the preparation of engineering designs, drawings, specifications, technical reports, and provided construction oversight.
 Her academic background encompasses a wide range of topics, including geotechnical engineering, water quality control, water chemistry and analysis, environmental geochemistry, air quality, regulatory compliance, hydrogeology and fluid mechanics, wastewater treatment design, and energy efficiency.
 Jessie has a Masters degree in Civil and Environmental Engineering from USC.

-• Ms. Han is a Project Professional with over 5 years of experience on solid waste projects and field work at landfills.
+Jessie Han is a Project Professional experienced in solid waste projects and field work at landfills.
 She has participated in the preparation of engineering designs, drawings, specifications, technical reports, and provided construction oversight.
 Her academic background encompasses a wide range of topics, including geotechnical engineering, water quality control, water chemistry and analysis, environmental geochemistry, air quality, regulatory compliance, hydrogeology and fluid mechanics, wastewater treatment design, and energy efficiency.
 Jessie has a Masters degree in Civil and Environmental Engineering from USC.

 Mr. Hansen’s services on these projects include system analysis, data review and reporting, planning and project management, LFG extraction wellfield balancing and adjustment, compressor facility operation and maintenance, blower/flare station adjustment and maintenance, troubleshooting, and repairs.